-The decorative appearance is not the result of artistic planning by their creator Julien Carretero but rather the random variations that occur when recasting an object, then casting the recast.
+The decorative appearance of these rainbow-hued works of art furniture is not the result of artistic planning by their creator Julien Carretero but rather the random variations that occur when recasting an object, then casting the recast.
 Over time the changes build on one another and the end furniture product is at once a work of art, design and unpredictable variables that are part of the process.
 The colorful zebra pattern is simply a by-product of using a different color polymer sheet for new each iteration.